How to Use EraseMetadataRedaction in Java with GroupDocs: A Step‑by‑Step Guide

 Redactor redactor = new Redactor(filePath);

-In this section, we’ll break down the implementation into key features and steps.
+The following sections break down the implementation into clear, actionable steps.

 Feature: Clean Specific Metadata Items